 A minimum GPA of 3.0 is required for both your undergraduate degree and in Speech-Language Pathology coursework.
 Applicants must have been awarded a Bachelor's degree from a regionally accredited institution, with the degree and award date noted on the transcript.

-The job outlook for Speech-Language Pathologists is projected to grow by 25% from 2019-2029, which the BLS (2020) indicates is much faster than the average occupation.
-Furthermore, BLS (2020) reports the median average salary for SLPs is over $79,000 per year (Bureau of Labor Statistics, 2020).
+The job outlook for Speech-Language Pathologists is projected to grow by 15% from 2024 to 2034, which the BLS (2026) indicates is much faster than the average occupation.
+Furthermore, BLS reports that the national median annual salary for SLPs is $95,410, and in California, it is $112,030 (Bureau of Labor Statistics, 2026).

 Yes, all applicants must apply through both CSDCAS and the Cal State Apply systems simultaneously when applying to the program.
 Please consult the MS-SLP website for the specific application timeline.